Pinocchio

 Part 3: Going to School

-“Of course,” said Geppetto.
-But he did not have the money to buy schoolbooks.
+“Of course you do,” said Geppetto gently.
+He knew he did not have enough money to buy schoolbooks.

-Later that day, Geppetto came back home with schoolbooks.
-“Now you can go to school,” he said.
+Later that day, Geppetto came back home with a stack of schoolbooks.
+“Now you can go to school,” he said proudly.

 “But Father, where is your warm coat?” said Pinocchio.